ConSol/sakuli/docs/sakuli-api.md

 **Params**

 - stepName `String`
-- warningTime `number` - threshold in seconds
+- optWarningTime `number` - (optional) threshold in seconds, default = 0.
+If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!

 <a name="TestCase.handleException"></a>
 ##TestCase.handleException(e)